wangjuanmt/sql-collection/interview-questions.md

 ### 3. What is RDBMS?
 How is it different from DBMS?
 RDBMS stands for Relational Database Management System.
 The key difference here, compared to DBMS, is that RDBMS stores data in the form of a collection of tables and relations can be defined between the common fields of these tables.
 Most modern database management systems like MySQL, Microsoft SQL Server, Oracle, IBM DB2 and Amazon Redshift are based on RDBMS.

+### 4. What is SQL?
+SQL stands for Structured Query Language.
+It is the standard language for relational database management systems.
+It is especially useful in handling organized data comprised of entities (variables) and relations between different entities of the data.

+### 5. What is the difference between SQL and MySQL?
+SQL is a standard language for retrieving and manipulating structured databases.
+On the contrary, MySQL is a relational database management system, like SQL Server, Oracle or IBM DB2, that is used to manage SQL databases.

+### 6. What are Tables and Fields?
+A table is an organized collection of data stored in the form of rows and columns.
+Columns can be categorized as vertical and rows as horizontal.
+The columns in a table are called fields while the rows can be referred to as records.

+### 7. What are Constraints in SQL?
+Constraints are used to specify the rules concerning data in the table.
+It can be applied for single or multiple fields in an SQL table during creation of table or after creationg using the ALTER TABLE command.
+The constraints are:

+NOT NULL - Restricts NULL value from being inserted into a column.
+CHECK - Verifies that all values in a field satisfy a condition.
+DEFAULT - Automatically assigns a default value if no value has been specified for the field.
+UNIQUE - Ensures unique values to be inserted into the field.
+INDEX - Indexes a field providing faster retrieval of records.
+PRIMARY KEY - Uniquely identifies each record in a table.
+FOREIGN KEY - Ensures referential integrity for a record in another table.